MiyanoX/Leetcode/solution.md

 ✔ Easy Python Solution✔

-# 💡 Question & Comments Welcome!
+# 💡 Questions & Comments Welcome!
 # ⬆️ Upvote If Like It ~